marck001/Bank-management-System-in-java/README.md

 # Bank Managemenet system

-Ongoing projet of a bank system built with Java in collab with some partners
+Ongoing project of a bank system built with Java in collab with some partners.
+This project aims to make use of certain OOP design patterns